MattYu/EasyPlants/README.md

 # EasyPlants
-Android Project using Firebase, Google Vision API & Arduino Wifi-Humidity Sensors.
+Android Project using Firebase, Google Vision API & Arduino Wifi-Humidity Sensors + Water pump.

 # App Highlight
-#### The app recognizes your plants, knows how much humidity it needs and waters it when needed!
+#### Easy Plant waters your plants by reading its soil humidity.
+All you need to do is take a picture of your plant and let the app handle the rest.
+Once a humidity range is saved, the app waters the plant automatically it for you!
 ![Imgur](https://i.imgur.com/KblHKoP.gif)

 # Here's how it works: